bculo/Portfolio/src/Services/User/README.md

 - create new client with name
   - client identifier 'portfolio-admin'
-  - check 'Direct access grants'
+  - Check Client authentication and Service access grant
   - As URL use 'http://localhost/'

 #### Create new realm user